Almanac

 Storing Information

-By default, the Almanac uses LocalStorage to ensure the positions and information of grids and waypoints are not lost when Mother encounters an error, or the script is reloaded/recompiled.
+By default, the Almanac uses LocalStorage to ensure the positions and information of grids and waypoints are not lost when Mother encounters an error, or the script is rebooted/recompiled.
 This means that the Almanac is persistent across reboots of the Programmable Block, preventing the loss of important data over time.